Bryan Adams – PHOTOGRAPHY

 Exposed – tell your own story

-Bryan Adams seems to penetrate the deeper layers of a person’s psyche in the process.
-His works seem intimate and distant at the same time.
-In the exhibition, I am particularly moved by a color portrait of Amy Winehouse, which shows the singer, who died so young, as a thoughtful personality.
+Bryan Adams seems to delve into the deeper layers of a person's psyche.
+His works appear both intimate and detached.
+In the exhibition, I am particularly moved by a color portrait of Amy Winehouse, which portrays the singer, who died so young, as a thoughtful individual.

 Bryan Adams photography at the Günter Grass House in Lübeck